-No special license is required for riding e-scooters on public roads, meaning that inexperienced riders are free to ride alongside motor vehicles on busy road systems.
+No special license is required for riding e-scooters on public roads, meaning inexperienced riders can depend on motor vehicles on busy road systems.

 Inexperience can often lead to irresponsibility.
-Although Los Angeles and most of California have restrictions on who can use e-scooters, there are plenty of people who ignore the rules.
-Riding a scooter without proper care and consideration for other road users is a good way to cause an accident.
+Although Los Angeles and most of California have restrictions on who can use e-scooters, plenty of people ignore the rules.
+Riding a scooter without proper care and consideration for other road users is an excellent way to cause an accident.

 Scooter wars are an issue for Los Angeles e-scooter riders.
-Even as far as San Diego, people are actively trying to stop motorized scooters from taking over, even going so far as to purposely damage the vehicles.
+Even as far as San Diego, people are actively trying to stop motorized scooters from taking over, even going so far as to damage the vehicles purposely.

 These are some potential dangers, but what actually causes most e-scooter accidents and injuries in Long Beach and Los Angeles?

 Some of the people most at risk of injury by e-scooters are pedestrians.
-Although it is illegal to ride a motorized scooter on a sidewalk, many people do.
-Scooters can move at up to 30 MPH or more, which is more than enough speed to cause significant injury to a pedestrian.
+Although riding a motorized scooter on a sidewalk is illegal, many people do.
+Scooters can move up to 30 MPH or more, which is more than enough speed to cause significant injury to a pedestrian.

 Another common cause of pedestrian injuries is scooters left lying around or sticking out too far.
 Riders may leave their scooter lying on the ground or leaning against something while they talk to a friend or run into a store rather than park it safely.
 Pedestrians can trip and fall in these instances.

 Most e-scooter accident cases are solo rider injuries.
-It happens often that a person is hurt trying to swerve to avoid a pedestrian, obstacle, or other road users.
-They can end up driving into something else or falling off their scooter in the attempt.
+Often, a person is hurt trying to swerve to avoid a pedestrian, obstacle, or other road user.
+They can drive into something else or fall off their scooter in the attempt.

 In some cases, scooters can cause a car accident, which can lead to severe injuries for other drivers.
 If an e-scooter driver is using the road irresponsibly or a car driver is not paying attention and doesn’t notice them, it can mean a last-minute swerve to avoid a collision.

-An accident can also be caused by uneven roads, poor weather conditions, roadway debris, or potholes.
+Uneven roads, poor weather conditions, roadway debris, or potholes can also cause accidents.
 A small, lightweight scooter can be difficult to control and counter against bumps, dips, and obstacles.